isaoudcareer/Titanic-Classification-/README.md

-# Titanic-Classification-
+# Titanic Classification from scratch.
-Machine learning classification but coding neural networks from scratch!
+Machine learning classification but coding neural networks from scratch using an Adaline neural network.